Taught by Danielle Hall, CCFT

 - Go to mat

 Possible equipment - substitution will be recommended if you don’t have equipment used in the videos.
 Many exercises will be shown on the flat (no equipment needed).
+There are many possible equipment options or you may use something you have laying around your house.

 - 2o2o board/travel plank or aerobic bench